TheOdinProject/curriculum/advanced_html_css/responsive_design/natural_responsiveness.md

 1. You'll learn a few tips for keeping your sites naturally responsive.

 Plain HTML, with no CSS is responsive.
-[Make sure to read the page](https://codyloyd.github.io/responsive-html/), and shrink your browser down to the size of a phone.
+Visit this [HTML-only page with no CSS](https://codyloyd.github.io/responsive-html/) and shrink your browser down to the size of a phone.
 It works perfectly!
 You could read that site on an apple watch.

 It's not realistic for every website you create to be as basic as plain text on a page, but it is important to keep in mind that most of the elements you're using to build your project are responsive until **you** change that with CSS.
 If you approach your project with this mindset and do your best to maintain that natural responsiveness, you might find that there isn't *that* much extra you need to do to make your sites properly responsive.